Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Characterization of Coding Agents

 For each agent, we aggregate all subsequences across its trajectories and identify the top-$n$ most frequent patterns.
 These top-$n$ sequences capture the agent’s characteristic repair workflows during multi-hunk fixing.

-By examining these top-$n$ sequences, we aim to assess whether coding agents exhibit coherent diagnostic, such as test driven development patterns (edit–test–refine) loops similar to human developers, or whether they follow distinct workflows that reflect different reasoning strategies.
+By examining these top-$n$ sequences, we aim to assess whether coding agents exhibit coherent diagnostic patterns, such as test-driven development (edit–test–refine) loops similar to those of human developers, or follow distinct workflows that reflect different reasoning strategies.
 This analysis seeks to understand how agents coordinate actions, whether they leverage test feedback to guide refinement, and to what extent their operational structure aligns with systematic debugging practices.
 Consistent sequencing patterns would indicate that the agent organizes its repair process into structured operational cycles, whereas fragmented or highly variable patterns may reveal reactive or uncoordinated reasoning during multi-hunk repair.

 Effective debugging and modification depend on structured navigation and context awareness.
 To repair multi-hunk bugs, coding agents must locate and reason over multiple, distributed code regions.
 However, large repositories exceed the model's context window, preventing agents from loading entire projects at once.
 This limitation makes efficient repository exploration essential for scaling automated repair.